jameshughes89/cs102/source/topic3.rst

         friends = newFriends;
     }

+* You may notice that ``friendCount`` plays double duty here --- friends count and next available spot in the array

 * Since our array has a fixed size, we can't simply keep adding to it
 * Our solution is to ``expandCapacity``
     1. Create a new array twice as big as the original